jonathan-dejong/simple-jwt-authentication/README.txt

 2. This is the second screen shot

 == Changelog ==
+= 1.4 =
+* Security fix - Not showing the secret key in WP admin if set as a constant.
+Thank you [JanThiel](https://github.com/JanThiel) for making me aware of this.
+*

 = 1.3 =
 * Merged PR allowing to refresh a token.
 Thanks to Qazsero@github.